 How to make a dental flipper at home

-If you need to replace a missing tooth for a very short period of time until you can see a dentist there is a way to make a dental flipper at home.
+If you need to replace a missing tooth for a very short period of time until you can see a dentist, there is a way to make a dental flipper at home.
 This should only be used for a couple of hours to a day at the most.
 If you are concerned about your appearance it may be of help, whether you have lost a tooth through injury or you have accidentally broken your denture.

 There are a few different options that you can find on Amazon, but they are all similar.
-They usually include beads that you meltdown and create the tooth that you need.
+They usually include beads that you meltdown to create the tooth that you need.
 Then you file it down and polish it, ready to be inserted into the gap that needs to be filled.

-These temporary tooth kits are not made to be used for a permanent or even a long term temporary fix so make sure you read the instructions and follow the manufacturer's guidelines.
+These temporary tooth kits are not made to be used for a permanent or even a long-term temporary fix, so make sure you read the instructions and follow the manufacturer's guidelines.
 The replacement tooth that you make will probably not look overly realistic but it may help your self-confidence until you can get to a dentist.